MatteoF94/ARTSLAM/README.md

 # ARTSLAM
-***artslam*** is an open source c++ package for accurate real-time 6DoF SLAM, using a 3D LIDAR.
+***artslam_laser_3d*** is an open source c++ package for accurate real-time 6DoF SLAM, using a 3D LIDAR.
 It works on full point clouds and it is a graph-based system.
 Tracking is achieved using scan-to-keyframe matching, where keyframes correspond to point clouds taken after a certain distance is traveled.
 Loop detection involves three steps: range based filtering, Scan Context and keyframe-to-keyframe alignment.
 ART-SLAM also supports several graph constraints, such as floor/ground coefficients, IMU orientation and GNSS data.

 A basic ROS wrapper is provided at [[link]](https://github.com/MatteoF94/ARTSLAM_WRAPPER).

 ## Requirements
-***artslam*** requires the following libraries:
+***artslam_laser_3d*** requires the following libraries:

 - Eigen3
 - Boost > 1.65.1